Michigan State and Nassar victims reach $500M settlement

 LANSING, Mich.
-(AP) — Michigan State University on Wednesday announced a $500 million settlement with more than 300 women and girls who said they were assaulted by sports doctor Larry Nassar in the worst sex-abuse case in sports history.
+(AP) — Michigan State University agreed to pay $500 million to settle claims from more than 300 women and girls who said they were assaulted by sports doctor Larry Nassar in the worst sex-abuse case in sports history, officials announced Wednesday.

-The deal surpasses the more than $109 million that Penn State University paid to settle claims by at least 35 people that assistant football coach Jerry Sandusky had sexually abused boys, though the Nassar settlement involves far more victims.
+The deal surpasses the $100 million-plus paid by Penn State University to settle claims by at least 35 people who accused assistant football coach Jerry Sandusky of sexual abuse, though the Nassar deal involves far more victims.

-Michigan State and lawyers for 332 victims announced the deal after negotiating privately with the help of a mediator.
-Under the agreement, $425 million would be paid to current claimants and $75 million would be set aside for any future claims.

-The statement doesn’t indicate how much money each victim would receive.
-It also doesn’t say how Michigan State will pay the bill.
+It’s not clear how much each victim will receive, although the money will not be divided equally.
+It’s also unclear where the money will come from.
+University spokeswoman Emily Guerrant said school leaders now will work on a way to pay the bill.

 Most Read Nation & World Stories